Established in 2008 EFV had a vision of developing our community!

 After-School homework assistance

 S.T.E.A.M.
-(Science Technology Engineering Arts & Math summer program
+(Science Technology Engineering Arts & Math) After-school & summer program

 ESL student & parent workshops